gofynd/fdk-client-golang/documentation/PLATFORM.md

-This API returns response of all DpCompanyRules from mongo database.
+This API returns response of DpRules from mongo database.

 *Success Response:*